Filip-Cvjeticanin/Filip-Cvjeticanin/README.md

 <br>

-**Project Focus:** A high-performance, low-level dynamic stack data structure engineered for optimized memory management and execution speed.
+**Project Focus:** Genetic Algorithm / GP-based solver for the DynStack container-stacking competition.
+It uses the ECF (Evolutionary Computation Framework) library in C++.

-**Key Contributions:** Implemented pointers/array expansion strategies, created efficient memory allocations, and wrote testing scripts to prevent memory leaks.
+**Key Contributions:** Implemented the heuristic overhead to the learnt world evaluation functions.
+Design of the feature handling for GP representing evaluation functions.

 </details>